SteveBarnett/Writing-Workshops-and-Talks/README.md

-# Writing, Workshops and Talks
+# Writing, Workshops, and Talks

 Some notes on presenting ideas.